Pectoralis Tendon Repair Surgeons

 Are you an athlete who participates in heavy lifting?
 If so, you may be at risk of tearing your pectoralis major muscle.
 A surgical pectoralis major repair is the recommended treatment option in most cases of a pectoral tear.
-The shoulder specialists at Shoulder Clinic of Idaho provide diagnosis and both surgical and nonsurgical treatment options for patients in the Boise area who have sustained a pectoralis major tear.
+The pectoralis tendon repair surgeons at Shoulder Clinic of Idaho provide diagnosis and both surgical and nonsurgical treatment options for patients in the Boise area who have sustained a pectoralis major tear.
 Contact the Shoulder Clinic of Idaho team today!

 What is a pectoralis tendon tear?